 Spirulina is safe to use but the recommended dosage (2 to 4 tablets per day) should not be exceeded.It can produce a few light side-effects by virtue of the fact that it detoxifies and purifies the body.
 Spirulina can sometimes provoke migraines or light fever; for some, it can cause constipation, for others diarrhoea (particularly in strong doses).
 Spirulina is not recommended to persons suffering from fever, nor to those allergic to algae.

 It is recommended to start taking Spirulina with weak doses and gradually increase.

-With so much talk on how disgusting it tastes, I was sure, I do not want to try it in powder form.
+With so much talk about how disgusting it tastes, I was sure, I do not want to try it in powder form.
 That’s when I came across Parry’s Organic Spirulina available in tablet form.
 I have to be honest, no health supplement, be it fish oil or multi-vitamins taste good.
 And I, who has a very strong sense of smell, never indulge in trying to smell medicines or supplements.
 I bet you don’t either or do you?

 I had a detailed discussion with my father (who is a medical practitioner) on its relevance and he was pretty satisfied with all he read.
 These tablets are 100% organic and vegetarian, making them highly reliable.
 This is crucial because Spirulina is prone to contamination when derived from polluted water sources.

 The Parry’s Organic Spirulina tablets are available to order on Amazon that’s where I placed an order for a box of 120 tablets for Rs 475.